memomsft/databricks-only/dbx-genie-teams/05-(optional)-publish-bot-teams.md

 - Let's go back to the `Developer Portal` in the Teams client and search for our App again, click on `Distribute` and select `Publish to your organization`
-  The App will require an approval from Admin.
-If so, you can go again as `Admin` to **[Teams admin center](https://admin.teams.microsoft.com/)** then search the app in the sidebar → `Teams Apps → Manage Apps → Search the    new App  and approve the request accordingly.

   ![Genie](img/teams9.png)